Can we talk about emotional baggage?

-When was the last time you went to the doctor to get a physical?
+When was the last time you visited the doctor to get a physical?
 Do you remember?
-When was the last time you went to the dentist?
+When was the last time you went to see the dentist?
 Is it in your records?
 When was the last time you went to get your eyes checked?
 Was it within the previous 12 months?
-Now let me ask you this when was the last time I went to get your hair done was?
-When was the last time you got a manicure or pedicure?
-When was the last time you got your oil changed?
-You probably have a sticker in the window of your car telling you when that was.

 Emotional Life Support

 Alright, let’s move on.
 When was the last time you got an emotional check-up?
 Yes, that’s right.
 When was the last time you read an inspirational self-help book, joined a support group, or went to see a counselor or therapist?
 I know this post doesn’t apply to you.
 It only applies to others because you’re perfectly fine.

 Only people who have significant problems in life seek emotional help, but you’re okay, right?
 Just pause for a second, and let’s talk.
 Some women eat healthily, exercise, get plenty of rest, and are physically fit and attractive on the outside, but they’re on emotional life support.